NaturailyShopify/Naturaily-netlify/_posts/2016-12-05-6-books-every-beginner-developer-needs-to-read.md

 ---
-title: 6 books every beginner developer needs to read
+title: 6 Books Every Beginner Developer Needs to Read
 description: >-
   When you're a newbie in the world of software development, where can you find good sources?
 Check out the best books to start your journey with programming!